GordonHoklinder/remote-print/README.md

 Next, create the file `server_address` using your favourite text editor `vim remote-print/raspberry/server_address` and write there the ssh target (i.e. `username@ip.address.of.the.server`).

+Install the dependencies by `pip install -r remote-print/raspberry/requirements.txt` (recommended to a virual environment) and run the program `python3 remote-print/raspberry/main_controller.py`.

+## Wrap up

+You're ready to print!

+Try to submit a .gcode file on the server and your printer should automatically start the print.

+# Remarks

+This project was created as a seminary project for the course Programming 1 in the Bachelor's programme Computer Science at Charles University.